railsware/js-routes/Readme.md

   * The regexp applies only to the name before the `_path` suffix, eg: you want to match exactly `settings_path`, the regexp should be `/^settings$/`
 * `namespace` - global object used to access routes.
   * Supports nested namespace like `MyProject.routes`
+  * Can be an empty string, to place routes directly on the root object (version >= 0.9.10)
   * Default: `Routes`
 * `prefix` - String representing a url path to prepend to all paths.
   * Example: `http://yourdomain.com`.
 This will cause route helpers to generate full path only.